 If you have suffered injuries in a serious crash, count on a head-on collision lawyer serving New Orleans, New Orleans East, and the Orleans Parish to negotiate with the insurance company for you, giving you the time you need to heal.
-If your loved one died in a head-on crash, Morris Bart, LLC can bring a wrongful death lawsuit on your behalf.
+If your loved one died in a head-on crash, our head-on collision lawyers can bring a wrongful death lawsuit on your behalf.

 How a Head-on Collision Happens

 When two vehicles are traveling toward each other, it would seem likely that they should be able to avoid hitting each other.
 One of the two drivers should be able to see the other vehicle.
 Multiple factors, though, can contribute to a head-on crash where one driver is at fault:

 - Driving under the influence: A driver’s judgment and reaction time are impaired by excessive alcohol or drug use.

 - Fatigued driving: A driver who is too tired or who has been driving for too long consecutively may make an error in judgment behind the wheel or may fall asleep.

 - Distracted driving: A driver has his attention focused on a smartphone or something else inside the car, not noticing the hazard until it is too late.

 - Confusion: A driver may misinterpret road signs and begin traveling the wrong way on a one-way road.

 - Weather: Fog, heavy rain, or snow can cause a driver to miss an obvious hazard or to not see road signs, especially if he or she is going too fast.